Apple CarPlay Not Working? 7 Possible Fixes

 8. Airplane mode can interfere with your CarPlay connection, so ensure your iPhone isn’t in airplane mode.

-1. Check Your Connections
+1. Check Your USB Cable Connections

 1. Open the Settings app, tap Wi-Fi, and toggle its switch to on/green.